nanoframework/nanoFirmwareFlasher/README.md

    You can find the Uniflash tool and licensing information [here](http://www.ti.com/tool/download/UNIFLASH).
 - SEGGER J-Link
    You can find the J-Link, licensing information and documentation [here](https://www.segger.com/downloads/jlink/).

+We are also distributing this tool as a .NET library so it can be integrated in 3rd party applications.
+Please check the [README](Samples\README.md) in the Samples folder for more details along with sample applications.

 ## Install .NET **nanoFramework** Firmware Flasher